zonemaster/zonemaster/docs/specifications/tests/Syntax-TP/syntax06.md

 1. Obtain the set of name server IP addresses using [Method4] and [Method5] ("Name Server IP").

-2. Create a SOA query for the apex of the *Child Zone* with rd flag unset.
+2. Create a SOA query for the apex of the *Child Zone* with "rd" flag unset.

 3. For each name server in *Name Server IP* do:
    1. Send the SOA query over UDP to the name server.
    2. If the name server does not respond, emit *[NO_RESPONSE]* and go to next server.
-   3. If the name server responds but does not include a SOA record in the response, emit *[NO_RESPONSE_SOA_QUERY]* and go to next server.
+   3. If the name server responds with DNS response but does not include a SOA record in the answer section, emit *[NO_RESPONSE_SOA_QUERY]* and go to next server.
    4. Extract the RNAME from the SOA record.
    5. Convert the first "." without backslash quoting to an "@" in the RNAME.